SOLIDWORKS Simulation vs ANSYS: Which Is Better for FEA?

 Licensing Reality Buyers Care About

-SOLIDWORKS Simulation runs as an add-in, and you cannot run a simulation without your primary SOLIDWORKS license open and running.
+SOLIDWORKS Simulation runs as an add-in, and you cannot simulate without your primary SOLIDWORKS license open and running.
 GoEngineer states this explicitly, and also notes that the CAD license is considered in use while simulation runs.
 (GoEngineer)

 This impacts how teams share seats, especially on busy days.